 A half ounce, you’re only good for half a date?"

 He stared, stunned with no cocky smile.
 He took the package and wrapping, put them in his coat pocket and left without a word.
 It didn't matter if we went out or not.
 If we did it was going to be on my terms.
 That was what my mind said but Cobra hissed a half-ounce was fine.

 The next lunch he had an ounce bottle, boxed but unwrapped as if to say he too was indifferent.

 I opened the box, then the bottle and applied dabs behind my ears and on my wrists.
 After a few moments to merge with my scent, I placed one wrist under his nose.

 It was our first contact.
 He lost his indifference.
-I lifted my hair on one side and let him put his face to the nape of my neck for a sniff with his nose caressed by my hair.
-I was wearing the dangling gold and pearl earrings.
-He attempted to kiss my neck but I pulled back and told him.
+I lifted my hair on one side and let him put his face to the nape of my neck and sniff.
+I was wearing the dangling gold and pearl earrings of Edward yore.
+He attempted to kiss my neck ,but I pulled back and told him. "

 Tired of my banter he replied.

 "Are we going out or not?"